-The Sub-Fund may use financial derivative instruments to manage its currency exposure flexibly, to reduce various risks, for efficient portfolio management or as a way to gain exposure (either long or short) to various assets, markets or income streams.
-In particular, the Sub-Fund will hold positions in any currency.
+The Sub-Fund may use derivatives to reduce various risks, for efficient portfolio management and as a way to gain exposure to various assets, markets or income streams.

-The Sub-Fund may invest up to 10% of its assets in other UCIs and UCITS.
+The Sub-Fund may also invest up to 10% of its net assets in other UCIs and UCITS.